 Image of the Child

 In designing The Highlander School, we commit ourselves to a strong image of the child.
-We view the child as capable, intelligent, full of complexity, wonder and a desire to connect with others.
-We see children as having existing knowledge that they bring to learning opportunities and believe that they have the right to be treated with respect, dignity and to be a part of the decision-making process.
-Children are viewed not as passive participants but as active discoverers and constructors of their own knowledge.
+We believe children are interconnected with this earth and our community; that the child is born with multiple ways of knowing, intuitions, and connections; and that the child is capable, intelligent, and full of complexity, wonder, and a desire to connect with others and the world around them.
+We believe children have the right to be treated with respect, dignity and to be a part of the decision-making process.
+Children are viewed not as passive participants, but as active discoverers and constructors of their own knowledge.

 Parent Partnership